 There are many useful accommodation hunting websites out there.
-The Residential Tenancies Board (RTB) publishes the most accurate and authoritative rent report of its kind on the private accommodation sector in Ireland.
+The Union of Students in Ireland's page HOMES.USI.IE is regularly updated with new house lettings and the most up to date information on renting, while also linking you to trusted websites and information.
+The Residential Tenancies Board (RTB) publishes the most accurate and authoritative rent report of its kind on the accommodation sector in Ireland.
 This index reveals the actual rents being paid for rented properties throughout the country.
 Therefore you can search rents being charged in the various locations.
-Another good website is Daft.ie as it makes it easy to search through a lot of accommodation listings on the internet quickly.
-However, be aware that Daft.ie provides data on rent sought, whereas the RTB provides information on actual rents received.
+However, be aware of websites like Daft.ie as they provide data on rent sought, whereas the RTB provides information on actual rents received.
 It also has maps that point out where the accommodation is located, very helpful if you're new to the area.
 Don't forget, once you find somewhere you like, ring it as soon as you can.
 If at all possible, do not hand over money until you receive the keys and the tenancy begins.